maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module03.md

 <figcaption>After...
 Much better !</figcaption>
 </figure>

 I'm not completely happy with it as it is quite wobbly.
-This is mostly due to the fact that my wood plate bent a bit inside the lasercutter and so the focus was not right for some parts, leading to inaccurate slots.
+This is mostly because my wood plate bent a bit inside the laser cutter and so the focus was not right for some parts, leading to inaccurate slots.
 I could also improve the design by adding one or two beams to reinforce the structure.

 ## To go further
 I wanted to test the slots in cardboard to make it flex to create soft corners or curves so I'll try to implement it later.